filamentgroup/SocialCount/README.md

 ## Contributing
 Add unit tests for any new or changed functionality.
 Lint and test your JavaScript code using [grunt](https://github.com/cowboy/grunt) and the `grunt qunit` command.

-To test the PHP code, navigate to the `service` directory and run `phpunit socialcount_service_test.php`

 ## Release History